nasa/trick/docs/howto_guides/Realtime-Best-Practices.md

 2. If you can test and confirm that your base, default, "empty input file" sim is initialized to a valid state, then it will be easier to identify errors when the sim is customized for different scenarios, via an input file.
 It saves time and reduces pain.

-#### 1.8 Realtime Software Frame should be based on the real-time requirements of external interfaces.
+#### 1.8 Realtime Software Frame should be based on the realtime requirements of external interfaces.

 A Trick simulation should not synchronize simulation-time to realtime more frequently than is required by external interfaces.
-The [realtime software frame](#realtime-software-frame) should be chosen to service a simulations highest frequency external interface.
+The [realtime software frame](#realtime-software-frame) should be chosen to service a simulation's highest frequency external interface.

 **Example:**